dktanwar/SeuratExplorer/README.md

 ### Load data

+- support `Seurat` object save as .rds file or .qs2 file.

 - support data processed by Seurat V5 and older versions. it may takes a while for loading data.